Here’s how to build one yourself.

 The box has to be insulated at its back, to prevent heat loss to the cold side.
 And because it’s solar powered, when there’s enough sun outside to power the fan, there’s enough power to heat your room – it’s a self-regulating device, the simplest possible.

-Of course, one could put up a digital thermometer and an Arduino to measure the actual usefulness of work being done, so it doesn’t continue to blow when inside is warmer than outside.uilt the differential temperature controller, and it does indeed work nicely in this application, it will be the subject of a future article.
+Of course, one could put up a digital thermometer and an Arduino to measure the actual usefulness of work being done in the solar furnace, so it doesn’t continue to blow when inside is warmer than outside.

 How to Build the Solar Furnace